Diphosphane: Properties, preparation, reactions

 Diphosphane adopts the gauche conformation (like hydrazine, less symmetrical than shown in the image) with a P−P distance of 2.219 angstroms.
 It is nonbasic, unstable at room temperature, and spontaneously flammable in air.
 It is only poorly soluble in water but dissolves in organic solvents.
 Its 1H NMR spectrum consists of 32 lines resulting from an A2XX'A'2 splitting system.

 Diphosphane is produced by the hydrolysis of calcium monophosphide, which can be described as the Ca2+ derivative of P2(4−).
 According to an optimized procedure, hydrolysis of 400 g of CaP at −30 °C gives about 20 g of product, slightly contaminated with phosphine.

 Reaction of diphosphane with butyllithium affords a variety of condensed polyphosphine compounds.

 Organic diphosphanes

-A variety of organic derivatives of diphosphane are known.
-These species are prepared by reductive coupling, e.g. tetraphenyldiphosphine from chlorodiphenylphosphine: